anwala/teaching-web-science/fall-2022/syllabus.md

 After completing this course, you should be able to do the following:

-* Explain the interdisciplinary nature of web science.
-* Explain the main components of web architecture.
+* Explain the interdisciplinary nature of web sciencen and the main components of web architecture.
 * Explain how search engines index and rank webpages given a query.
+* Explain the impact of social networks on how information (and disinformation) is spread on the web.
 * Write Python code to interact with various web APIs and services, including web servers, web archives, Memento aggregators, and the Twitter API.
-* Explain the impact of social networks on how information (and disinformation) is spread on the web.
-* Explain the differences between classification and clustering algorithms.
-* Identify appropriate machine learning algorithms to apply given a problem.
+* Use the command line to interact with web servers
+* Creating effective visualizations with moderate proficiency
+* Communicate more clearly in writing or speech
+* Desire to know more about the web through research!

 ## Requirements